yiisoft/view/docs/basic-functionality.md

 ```

-For caching content fragments, it is much more convenient to use dynamic content using the
+For caching content fragments, it's much more convenient to use dynamic content using the
 `Yiisoft\Yii\Widgets\FragmentCache` widget from the
 [yiisoft/yii-widgets](https://github.com/yiisoft/yii-widgets) package: